duarteluis/django-auto-deploy/README.md

 You can set up as many Django websites as you want with this script.

-The script creates a new MySQL/MariaDB/PostgreSQL database, a new DB user, and adds the necessary DB settings to DATABASES dict in settings.py.
+The script creates a new PostgreSQL database, a new DB user, and adds the necessary DB settings to DATABASES dict in settings.py.

 ## Warning

 Use the script on your own risk.
 It was tested only with fresh Ubuntu 20.04 Server installation.
 If you run it on your already configured server, there might be conflicts with other software installed.

-## Django hosting recommendation

-If you need a good and affordable hosting for your Django projects, [I would recommend DigitalOcean](https://m.do.co/c/008d3315ed7b) (get $100 in credit for 60 days through my referral link), you can run a few simple Django websites on a single virtual server just for 5$/month.
-I've tested it on the latest Ubuntu Server 20.04 installed on DigitalOcean 5$/month droplet.